avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/README.md

 <img src="media/device-detected.png"/>

 * You are ready to flash.
 Click the "Download" button to begin the flashing process.

+>[!NOTE]
-   * The STM32MP157F-DK2 will turn off and on several times throughout the flashing process.
+>The STM32MP135F-DK will turn off and on several times throughout the flashing process.
 It is important to not unplug or disturb it during the process.
-Given the size of the image it will usually take **up to 45 minutes** to flash.
+>Given the size of the image it will usually take several minutes to flash.
-   * It is worth noting that the LCD screen on the board will turn on with some output text during the flash process, so do not be alarmed.
+>It is worth noting that the LCD screen on the board will turn on with some output text during the flash process, so do not be alarmed.

 <img src="media/begin-flash.png"/>